 And, of course, yoga retreats in Costa Rica!
 If you’re traveling to Costa Rica alone, finding a retreat, like we mentioned above, is a great way to meet new people.

 There are retreats for everything in Costa Rica: surf retreats, eco retreats, writing retreats…you name it, and Costa Rica probably has it.

 Can a Solo Female Travel in Costa Rica?

 Going to Costa Rica as a solo female traveler can be fun, safe, and easy if you do a bit of planning beforehand.
 Staying conscious of your environment, whether you’re at a touristy beach or deep in the rainforest, is important for any traveler.

 Armed with some prior knowledge, some Spanish-speaking skills, and an open heart, there’s no doubt that your solo trip to Costa Rica will bring memories that last a lifetime.

 About the author

 Lara is the current garden volunteer at Blue Osa.
 She is originally from Minnesota and spent the last three years in Colorado.
-In 2013 she decided to spend a year abroad focusing on travel, yoga & gardening.
+She has decided to spend a year abroad focusing on travel, yoga & gardening.